victorrentea/clean-code-java/src/main/java/victor/training/cleancode/kata/videostore/readme.md

 ## Movie Rental Kata
-This application supports a movie rental store/website
+This application supports a rentedMovie rental store/website

 - Articulate your thoughts
 - Solve the simplest issues first